 Educate zoo visitors about conservation and gain experience with teaching, leadership, and public speaking while learning about animals and their environments.

 The Discovery Guide program is for teenagers and college students.

-You will help maintain a friendly atmosphere for zoo visitors by interpreting animal exhibit areas, assisting with birthday parties and special events, and conducting research projects.
-Zoo internships can satisfy school community service hours, which can be applied toward school credit (check with your school), provide an introduction to careers in the animal field, or be a satisfying part of a summer vacation.
+You will help maintain a friendly atmosphere for zoo visitors by interpreting animal exhibit areas, presenting fun activities like storytelling and games, and assisting with birthday parties and special events.Volunteering at the zoo can satisfy school community service hours, which can be applied toward school credit (check with your school), provide an introduction to careers in the animal field, or be a satisfying part of a summer vacation.

 What are some of the responsibilities?

-- Interact with children in the Discovery Center, art station and during summer camp
+Interact with children in the Discovery Center at Conservation Station and during school break camps

-- Lead summer offerings like storytelling, games and art activities
+Lead summer offerings like storytelling, games and conservation activities

 Gain work experience and build your college resume